Multi-Lot Allocation Frequently Asked Questions

 To aid in allocating lots to builders, Saskatoon Land will consider the Contractor Eligibility & Application Scoring Criteria.
 Builders with higher scoring submissions will have a greater chance of being allocated preferred lot selections.

-Is it possible for all of the lots in Aspen Ridge Phase 5 and Brighton Phase 1 to sell through the multi-lot allocation process?
+Is it possible for all lots in the entire neighbourhood being release to sell out through the MLA?

-No, Saskatoon Land will ensure to hold a variety of all lot types and sizes for the regular lot draw process to be held this fall.
+No, Saskatoon Land will ensure to hold a variety of all lot types and sizes for the regular lot draw process.

 Are builders allowed to take some of the lots allocated, but not all?

-Provided that the minimum purchasing requirement (15 lots) is met, a builder does not need to take all of the lots allocated.
+Provided that the minimum purchasing requirement is met, a builder does not need to take all of the lots allocated.

-What is the build time requirement on lots purchased through the multi-lot allocation?
+What is the build time requirement on lots purchased through the MLA?

-Lots purchased through the multi-lot allocation will have the same 3 year build time requirement as per Council Policy.
+Lots purchased through the MLA will have the same 3 year build time requirement as per Council Policy.
 Extensions may be granted as allowable under Policy.

-How is the Multi-Lot Allocation format more beneficial than the Lot Draw Format?
+How is the MLA format more beneficial than the Lot Draw Format?

-The Multi-Lot Allocation format may not be the best purchase method for every builder.
-It is most beneficial to large volume builders wanting to purchase a large number of lots and want to increase the chance of selecting their lot inventory close together or in groupings.
+The MLA format may not be the best purchase method for every builder.
+It is most beneficial to large volume builders and builders wanting to increase the chance of having their lot inventory close together or in groupings.
 Smaller or custom home builders will likely opt to participate in the traditional lot draw process.

 Can lots be returned?

 Lots may be returned following typical return process and fees.
-If the returns occur shortly after the multi-lot allocation and bring total purchases below 15, the builders’ ability to enter future multi-lot allocations may be impacted.
+If the returns occur shortly after the MLA and bring total purchases below the required minimum, the builders’ ability to enter future MLAs may be impacted.

-Why are only a portion of the lots being made available for sale in this Multi-Lot Application?
+Why are only a portion of the lots being made available for sale in this MLA?

-We have an upcoming Lot Draw later this year and to ensure we have lots available at all price ranges, have set aside a portion of each neighbourhood.
+A Lot Draw will occur after the MLA is complete.
+To ensure we have lots available at all price ranges for the Lot Draw, we have set aside a portion of each neighbourhood.